mathiasdonoso/eq/README.md

 ## Description

 `eq` scans files and directories, hashes their contents, and reports which files are exact duplicates.
-It supports multiple hashing algorithms and can optionally verify matches using a byte-by-byte comparison.
+It supports multiple hashing algorithms like sha256, blake3 and xxh64.

 ---